Skip to Content

 • Can be thick and take a while to absorb into skin

-You've heard of retinol, but have you tried crystal retinal?
-This clever crystal-encapsulated retinaldehyde formula works faster than normal retinol, thanks to its ability to be more easily converted into retinoic acid by the skin.
+Why we love it: You’ve heard of retinol, but have you tried retinal?
+This clever crystal-encapsulated retinaldehyde formula works faster than normal retinol, thanks to its ability to be easily converted into retinoic acid by the skin.
 It also causes less irritation and comes with built-in hyaluronic acid and vitamin E to plump and hydrate your complexion.

 Glowing customer review: "A lovely textured cream with a pleasant smell.
 Started with a sample size and built up to a full size product to check that my usually sensitive skin could cope.
 So far so good!
 My skin looks less dull and have received comments that my face tone is brighter.
 I like how the website gives you a clear step by step guide of how to layer with other products to ensure you maximise their efficiency through their science.
 Smart looking packaging makes a classy statement on the bathroom shelf too."